andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Complex Architectural choices had been made (e.g. CQRS for everything) and devs were getting drowned by them.
 It was almost always an impediment rather than a boost - We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

-(We were not allowed to "train" folks)

 ---

 ## Existing Failure Patterns / Challenges

+(DDD skills were in short supply - We were not allowed to "train" folks)

 (Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI)